-Pope wishes Christmas hope and peace
+Pope wishes Christmas hope and peace for Mideast

 Vatican City — A somber Pope Francis steeped his Christmas message to the world Thursday in sadness for those with little cause for joy — abused children, refugees, hostages and others suffering from violence in the Middle East, Africa, Ukraine and elsewhere.